hideyuki001/asr-qa-judgment-framework/README.md

 ## 🔧 What makes this different

-This is NOT a guideline based on theory.
+This is NOT a theory-based guideline.

 This system is built from:

-- Real ASR rework logs (rework19–35)
+- real ASR rework logs (rework19–35)
-- Repeated error patterns
+- repeated error patterns
-- Stable decision behaviors observed across tasks
+- stable decision behaviors observed across tasks

 Instead of saying: